-Location of Loss Recognized in Income Amount of Loss Recognized in Income 2012 2011 2010 Interest expense, net \$ - \$ (2,165) \$ (3,804) Interest expense, net (4,992) (736) \$ (4,992) \$ (2,901) \$ (3,804) Interest expense, net Interest expense, net \$ - Interest expense, net (4,992) Location of Loss Recognized in IncomeRecognized in Income $2012$ $2011$ Interest expense, net\$ -\$ (2,165)Interest expense, net $(4,992)$ $(736)$
+Derivatives Not Designated ivatives Not Designated Amount of Los Recognized in Inco as Hedging Instruments Location of Loss Recognized in Income 2013 3 2012 2011 Interest rate swaps Interest expense, net \$ \$ \$ (2,165) Warrants Interest expense, net (1,502) (4,992) (736) Total \$ (1,502) \$ (4,992) \$ (2,901)

-\ Net of tax
+^{} Net of tax

 We use the income approach to value our warrants by using the Black-Scholes option-pricing model.
 Using this model, the risk-free interest rate is based on the U.S. Treasury yield curve in effect on the valuation date.
 The expected life is based on the period of time until the expiration of the warrants.
 Expected volatility is based on the historical volatility of our common stock over the most recent period equal to the expected life of the warrants.
-The expected dividend yield is based on our history of not paying regular dividends in the past and our current intention to not pay regular dividends in the foreseeable future.
+The expected dividend yield is based on our history of n ot paying regular dividends in the past and our current intention to not pay regular dividends in the foreseeable future.

 We do not trade in swaps or hold them for speculative purposes, therefore, the retail market that exists for swaps would have been the most advantageous market for our interest rate swaps.
-As such, we used the market approach to value our interest rate swaps by obtaining a quote from the counterparty that was based on a discounted cash flow analysis which incorporated information obtained from third-party market sources and was adjusted for company specific credit risk.
+As such, we used the market approach to value our interest rate swaps by obtaining a quote from the counterparty that was based on a discounted cash flow analysis which incorporated information obtain ed from third-party market sources and was adjusted for company specific credit risk.
 We validated the fair value quote obtained from the counterparty by using an independent, third-party discounted cash flow analysis which also utilized market information.
 In addition to the term and notional amount inputs, the valuation also factored in discount rate, forward yield curves, and credit risk.